The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Cons:

-For shoulder-season running that involves chilly temperatures, slushy trails, and sloppy mud, we recommend the inov8 All Terrain Gaiter.
-Coming from a brand that focuses on gear that will perform in the wet, muddy terrain of the fells of England, it’s no surprise that these gaiters excel in these conditions.
+For shoulder-season running that involves chilly temperatures, slushy trails, and sloppy mud, we recommend the Inov8 All Terrain Gaiter.
+Coming from a brand that builds gear to perform in the wet, muddy terrain of the English fells, it’s no surprise that these gaiters excel in these conditions.

-These gaiters feature a knitted ankle cuff and a highly water-resistant fabric.
-We tested them by holding them under a running faucet.
+These gaiters feature a knitted ankle cuff and a highly water-resistant fabric, which we initially tested by holding them under a running faucet.
 In wet conditions, they outperformed every other gaiter we tested for keeping mud out of our shoes.

 The downside of the double-layer, water-resistant fabric is that it doesn’t breathe well or dry quickly.
 We found that several hours after a run, these gaiters were still damp around the ankle from lingering sweat.
 We got the same result after the faucet test — it wasn’t easy to soak them, but after four hours of sitting out, they were not completely dry.

-Inov8 designed these gaiters for conditions when shoes and other running gear never completely dry out, and they will stay warm even when wet.
+Inov8 designed these gaiters for conditions when shoes and other running gear never completely dry, and they will stay warm even when wet.
 Whether you’re using these gaiters in damp or dry conditions, you’ll only want them if it’s cold out.
 We don’t recommend them for warmer, humid conditions.

-The brand constructed these gaiters to work well whether you run in inov8 shoes or not.
-They are compatible with select inov8 trail running shoes using a built-in attachment system with metal hooks, but they will work with any trail running shoes using the included O-rings.
+The brand constructed these gaiters to work well with any type of shoe, Inov8 or not.
+They are especially compatible with select Inov8 trail running shoes that utilize a built-in attachment system with metal hooks, but they will work with any trail running shoes using the included O-rings.

-This system works well enough — when the gaiter is on the shoe.
-But since the O-rings don’t attach securely to the metal hooks, they can fall off when you take the gaiter off and easily get lost in a gear pile.
+This system works well enough when the gaiter is on the shoe, but since the O-rings don’t attach securely to the metal hooks, they can fall off and get lost when not in use.

 Material: 90% polyester/10% polyamide